18874studentvgu/TextBasedRougelikeRPG-Archive/README.md

-> Note: This is an archive of our project we did for one of the module in our university.
+> Note: This is another archive of our project we did for one of the module in our university.
 It is not really suitable to be anything other than a proof of concept; nor does it represents the current coding practices of my collaborators and I.

+We attempted to create a text-based Rogue-like games, where a player continuously traverse down a dungeon, hitting enemies & looting chest.
+Due to time constraints as well as our inexperienced, the project never fully came to fruition.
+Only a CLI demo is ever playable.

 > bellow is the original README.txt